Skip to main content

 CDI Hosts Public Meetings

-Not all individuals file complaints against their insurance company, and to raise awareness of the complaints process and CDI’s mission; the regulatory body has public meetings.
-These meetings act as a platform where individuals can learn about CDI and how they operate, while the CDI can learn about the bad behavior of insurance firms.
+Not all individuals file complaints against their insurance company, and to raise awareness of the complaints process and CDI’s mission, the regulatory body holds public meetings.
+These meetings act as a platform where individuals can learn about CDI and how they operate, while the CDI can learn about insurance firms’ bad behavior.

-Management-level executives at insurance companies attend these meetings, making it an excellent opportunity to convey your concerns directly to them.
+These meetings are attended by management-level executives at insurance companies, making them an excellent opportunity to convey your concerns directly to them.

 Reach out to Us for Insurance Litigation